 And they were.

 These are just three of many great influence and negotiation techniques.
 But even practicing just these three will increase your influence and your results in negotiations drastically.

 So enjoy, but please use your new powers for good 😉

 Part of being a skilled negotiator is, of course, to be confident in your communication.
-If you want to increase your social confidence, click here!
+If you want to increase your social confidence, check out my online courses!